Risk Factors Dashboard

 Culture and Engagement

-We have been able to sustain our strong company culture in a hybrid work model thanks to increased focus on continuously embedding BeF5 and LeadF5 behaviors into our systems, processes, trainings, decisions, and conversations.
-We are constantly reinforcing, rewarding, and recognizing desired behaviors to send the message that they are key to executing our strategy.
+We have been able to sustain our strong company culture because BeF5 and LeadF5 behaviors are key to executing our strategy.

 BeF5 image.jpg LeadF5image.jpg

-We measure the success of and identify areas of improvement for our company culture through global surveys of employee experience and sentiment at least twice each year.
-As of June 2024, employees reported high satisfaction with F5’s culture on several key questions:
+We measure the success of and identify areas of improvement for our company culture through global surveys of employee experience and sentiment at least once each year.
+As of March 2025, employees reported high satisfaction with F5’s culture on several key questions:

-One survey measure that F5 tracks closely as a gauge of our culture decreased from fiscal year 2023.
-As of June 2024, 73% of employees favorably rate “I feel a sense of belonging at F5,” compared to 76% a year prior.
-The employee comments in the survey highlighted a consistently strong sense of team camaraderie, but broader organizational changes contributed to a year-over-year decline in our belonging score.
-F5 is concentrating its efforts and programs on improving our belonging score, to foster the culture that is important to our employees' and our company's performance.
+One survey measure that F5 tracks closely as a gauge of our culture increased from fiscal year 2024.
+As of March 2025, 80% of employees favorably rate "I feel a sense of belonging at F5."
+This increase in Belonging, compared to 73% a year prior, is critical to F5's efforts to foster the culture that is so important to our employees' and our company's performance.

 Growth and Development